Fast Track Housing Package

 AB 782 removes burdensome and costly double-bonding requirements for private improvements imposed by some local governments by prohibiting local governments from requiring bonds for private improvements under SIAs.

-Status.
-This bill is set to be heard in the Assembly Local Government Committee on April 30th.
+Status: This bill is set to be heard in the Assembly Appropriations Committee on May 14th.

 AB 818 streamlines the permitting process for residents rebuilding their homes following a natural disaster.
 The bill requires expedited review for permits necessary to rebuild or repair a residential property affected by a natural disaster, and places limits on the fees that local agencies can charge these projects.

-Status: This bill is set to be heard in the Assembly Housing and Community Development Committee on April 30th.
+Status: This bill is set to be heard in the Assembly Appropriations Committee on May 14th.

 Sponsor: Housing Action Coalition